 There are some fun things you can try doing at night in New York City.
 These are as follows:

 - Walk across one of the famous landmarks, Brooklyn Bridge.

 - Take a Ride on the Staten Island Ferry.

 - Take a top view from Empire State Building.

-- Do Bar hopping at West Village pub crawl.
+- Does Bar hop at West Village pub crawl?